rikba/OpenLiDARMap/README.md

 <details>
 <summary>Run</summary>

-To use our approach, you need a reference map and an initial guess for the first pose.
+To use our approach, you need a reference map and an initial guess of the first pose.

 The easiest way to use our approach is with the provided Docker image.
 ```sh